-Ward Term ends December 31,

-John Simpson, President At Large 2018

-Richard Helgeson, Vice President Wards 2, 3 2020

-Steve Mital Wards 1, 8 2020

-John Brown Wards 4, 5 2018

-James Manning Wards 6, 7 2016
+Mission 🖋 Ward Term Expires First Meeting After, of energy and water products that meet customer needs and benefit the citizens of Eugene.
+John Simpson, President At Large 2018 Vision 💿 Richard Helgeson, Vice President Wards 2, 3 2020 is to be the best community owned water and electric utility in the nation.
+Steve Mital Wards 1, 8 2020 and the state John Brown Wards 4, 5 2018 Value Providing allocable products and services Caring about our community James Manning Wards 6, 7 2016